ilujade/Le_Basculement/README-en.md

 \- Yes, Supreme Leader? he asked curtly.
 \- General Hux!
 We must finish once and for all with the Resistance!
 Tell your troops to move on!

-I could not believe what I had just heard.
+I couldn't believe what I had just heard.
 But the tanks were starting to restart.
 I turned my head to Ben, stunned.
 \- Ben, what does that mean?
 You just sw...
 \- Shut up ! he said to me with a very dark look.

-I did not know what to do.
+I didn't know what to do.
 I heard the tanks move forward and swore not to go back there.
 Suddenly, I understood.
 Ben had detected a weakness in his oath: he had sworn not to kill himself, but not to order.
 Then, realizing that in mine too there was a fault, I turned around and ran straight to the Resistance.
 \- Rey!
 Ben shouted.
 Rey, what are you doing?
 Come back !
 He ran behind me, but the Resistance, seeing me coming back, regained hope and then shot in his direction.
 He had to stop.
 He immediately told his general to stop shooting.
 He did not want to touch me.
 Then, getting closer to the first resistant lines, I saw my friends running towards me.
 Once among them, I made a sign to them not to cry so as to be able to hide myself in their ranks.
 I stooped and ran a little in all directions, so Ben did not know where I was.
 Thus, he could not order his troops to shoot all Resistance except those close to me.
 Ben kept calling me.
 I shut up.
 But his tone became more and more heartbreaking and I began to feel hatred in his words, frustration.
 He felt betrayed and even I think he was starting to be afraid that, missing my word, I was dead.